apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 CAS is now using the Amazon SDK v2, which effectively upgrades and impacts the functionality for DynamoDb, SNS, SSM, S3 and all other features based on Amazon Web Services.

+### YubiKey Device Management via REST

+YubiKey devices used for [multifactor authentication](../mfa/YubiKey-Authentication.html) can now be externally managed via a REST API.

 ### Test Coverage via CodeCov

 CAS test coverage across all modules in the codebase has now reached `83%` and continues to climb.
 Additional validation rules are also applied